berrizscript/macintosh/README.md

 Example:
 `local OtherTab = Window:CreateTab("hello")`
 name should not interfere with other tabs (same name) but name in gui can be the same as a othee tab name in gui aswell

+- Elements

+Here are all the elements you can put in a tab, make sure you make it the same name!